 On this dayDec 05, 1960

-U.S. Supreme Court Strikes Down Segregated Interstate Bus Terminals
+U.S. Supreme Court Finally Strikes Down Segregated Interstate Bus Terminals

-On December 5, 1960, the U.S. Supreme Court ruled for Boynton, overturning his conviction and prohibiting discrimination in interstate bus terminal facilities nationwide.
+On December 5, 1960, the U.S. Supreme Court ruled for Mr. Boynton, overturning his conviction and prohibiting discrimination in interstate bus terminal facilities nationwide.
+This ruling by the United States Supreme Court was necessitated by the federal government's failure to enforce its own ban on this practice, which had been issued five years before.
 Despite this victory and ruling against segregation, the federal government did not actively enforce the Boynton ruling, and many bus terminals continued to operate as before.
 The Congress of Racial Equality, an interracial civil rights organization founded in Chicago in 1942, decided to draw attention to this continuing problem by staging one of the most important protests of the civil rights era: the “Ride for Freedom” or Freedom Rides.